samarabbas/temporal-documentation-legacy/docs/07_goclient/17_tracing.md

 ### Server-Side Headers Support

-On the server side, Cadence provides a mechanism to propagate what it calls headers across different workflow transitions.
+On the server side, Temporal provides a mechanism to propagate what it calls headers across different workflow transitions.

 ```go